-Therefore, it is a chronological error, in fact, a complete misinterpretation of these buildings, to infer that the goal of these architects had been the elimination of all ornament from their buildings as a means to evolve a “modern” style, for the Chicago School was located not in Europe during the 1920s, but in the U.S. in the second half of the 19th century, when ornament was still an essential piece of a building’s total aesthetic.
+Therefore, it had been a chronological error, in fact, a complete misinterpretation of these buildings, to infer that the goal of these architects had been the elimination of all ornament from their buildings as a means to evolve a “modern” style, for the Chicago School was located not in Europe during the 1920s, but in the U.S. in the second half of the 19th century, when ornament was still an essential piece of a building’s total aesthetic.
 Burnham & Root’s unornamented Monadnock was an aberration, not a prophecy, that was not the result of Root trying to strip all ornament from his designs, (look at his later Masonic Temple if you need proof).
 The lack of carved ornament on the Monadnock was the result of the adamant requirement of the building’s owners, Peter C. and Shephard Brooks who did not want to expend the capital for unnecessary ornament on a building whose sole function was to generate rental income and whose visual textures would be quickly rendered illegible by the city’s smoke pollution.
 (Does this mean that the venerable masonry pile on S. Dearborn Street is also not a “true” Chicago School building?
 My answer should be obvious because I’ve already included it in the list of such buildings I presented earlier.
 We’ll address this issue in a later post.)

 1.10.
 WAS THERE EVER A “CHICAGO SCHOOL”?

-I have criticized the “International Style” historians during the immediate post-war era for claiming that the Chicago School’s objective was to evolve an architecture without any ornament, i.e., the Monadnock Block and, thereby, had identified Mies van der Rohe’s and his followers’ post-war buildings as a “Second Chicago School.”
+I have criticized the “International Style” historians during the immediate post-war era for having claimed that the Chicago School’s objective was to evolve an architecture without any ornament, i.e., the Monadnock Block and, thereby, had identified Mies van der Rohe’s and his followers’ post-war buildings as a “Second Chicago School.”
 On the other hand, it is also erroneous, as has become convention in the last quarter of the 20th century and continuing into the 21st, to avoid using the term “Chicago School” completely, or worst, to even claim that no such movement ever existed.
 Not only is this argument contrary to the historic record, it trivializes the professional and artistic accomplishments of these architects.
 True, these architects at that time did not refer to themselves or their buildings as “Chicago School” per say, (if they were to use a term, most likely they would have referred to it as a “Western School”) but most artistic styles, especially those prior to the 20th century, were never so self-aware as to declare a style for their work.
 For instance, the term “Renaissance” was used in reference to the artistic events in 15thcentury Italy for the first time only in 1858.

 One of the methods to erase the name “Chicago School” from the historic record is to lump all American buildings, especially skyscrapers, from the period, say 1880-1900, that exhibited some aspect of their framed structure into a new category such as the “19th Century Commercial Style.”
 As early as 1891 Industrial Chicago, a Chicago booster publication with little architectural background or expertise, nonetheless had attempted to identify these Chicago buildings, to distinguish them from their Eastern contemporaries, by coining the rather generic term, the “Commercial Style.”
 Jordy appears to have been one of the first writers to propose the continued use of this term in his American Buildings and Their Architects of 1972: